dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/editing-resources.md

 ## Deleting a Resource

-Knora does not normally delete resources; instead, it marks them as deleted, which means that they do not appear in normal query results.
+DSP-API does not normally delete resources; instead, it marks them as deleted, which means that they do not appear in normal query results.

 To mark a resource as deleted, use this route: